Welcome to Corruption Prevention Network

 Q: What is the content of the seminars and forum?

 A: We regularly change our guest speakers and the topics that are covered.
-The topics will cover areas such as Fraud and Corruption, Risk Management and Control, Privacy, Ethics, Governance, as well as Emerging Issues and Legislative changes, technology etc.
+The topics will cover areas such as Fraud and Corruption Risk Management and Control, Privacy, Governance, Emerging Issues and Legislative changes, technology etc. Be assured our topics are always focus and relevant to the prevention of Fraud and Corruption.

 Q: What type of organisations does the CPN work with?